peteroupc/MailLib/api/com.upokecenter.mail.Message.md

     public String GetFormattedBodyString()
 <p>Gets a Hypertext Markup Language (HTML) rendering of this message's text
  body.
 This method currently supports any message for which <code>
- GetBodyString()</code> outputs a text string and treats the following media types
- specially: text/plain with <code>format = flowed</code>, text/enriched,
+ GetBodyString()</code> gives out a text string and treats the following media types specially: text/plain with <code>format = flowed</code>, text/enriched,
  text/markdown (original Markdown).</p><p>REMARK: The Markdown implementation
  currently supports all features of original Markdown, except that the implementation:</p> <ul> <li>does not strictly check the placement of